 Plant Species Spotlight

-Get an in-depth look into some of the most iconic and unique plant species that can be found in Midpen preserves.
-Click on a species to learn more about its habitat and defining features.
+Midpen is home to a great variety of plant communities and biomes.
+Get an in-depth look into some of the most iconic and unique plant species that can be found in Midpen preserves and learn more about their habitat and defining features.

 Removing invasive plants and weeds is a large part of the restoration work that takes place in our preserves.
 This can be challenging, since some invasive species look similar to California natives.